curtaturc/AutoSplitTools/Donut County/README.md

 # Autosplitter for "Donut County"
 ## Information
 Starts the timer when starting any level.
-Splits are available in the settings
+Splits are available in the settings.
 Does not reset the timer.

 ## Instructions